 What to know

-These government actions are difficult to understand: if you receive eviction documents, you should immediately contact the Eviction Defense Collaborative at (415) 659-9184 or firstname.lastname@example.org, they will connect you to an attorney.
-If you need advice about a specific situation, you can also contact the Rent Board, a mediator, or a tenant counselor for more information.
+The government actions described below are difficult to understand.
+If you receive eviction documents, you should immediately seek free legal help from the Eviction Defense Collaborative at (415) 659-9184 or firstname.lastname@example.org, or visit EDC at 972 Mission St., 1st Floor, on Monday, Wednesday or Friday, 10-11:30 am and 1-2:30 pm.
+If you need advice about a specific situation, you can also contact the Rent Board, a mediator, or a tenant counselor listed under our community partners page.

 I could not pay rent between March 1 - August 31, 2020

 AB 832 permanently prohibits evictions for nonpayment of rent between March 1 - August 31, 2020.
 The landlord cannot evict but can take the tenant to small claims court starting November 1, 2021 for any rent that is still unpaid.
 AB 832 requires the tenant to provide landlord with a signed declaration in response to a 15-day notice.